-Patrick Roberts was 19 when he posed for this photograph, which appears on the cover of Robin Bowman's book, It's Complicated.
-View a slideshow of teens.
+Patrick Roberts was 19 when he posed for this photograph, which appears on the cover of Robin Bowman's book, View a slideshow of teens.

 Over the course of her career, photojournalist Robin Bowman has worked for People magazine, traveled to dozens of countries and negotiated countless difficult situations, including the conflicts in Darfur and Bosnia.